Crossmint/crossmint-sdk/packages/ui/react-ui/README.md

 We offer two components to help you quickly get up and running with your project using Crossmint wallets:

--   Pass your user wallets to `CrossmintNFTCollectionView` to displat a grid of NFTs ready to display.
+-   `CrossmintNFTCollectionView` - Display a grid of NFTs.
--   `CrossmintNFTDetail` will give you an NFT detail page.
-You only need to pass the NFT details.
+-   `CrossmintNFTDetail` - Display a card showing all NFT related details.

 Visit [our documentation](https://docs.crossmint.com/docs/wallet-ui-components) for integration instructions.